viochris/telegram-calendar-ai-bot/README.md

 > **For Educational Purposes:** This repository serves as an excellent **learning resource** for developers looking to understand how to implement persistent, **SQL-backed conversational memory** in LangChain.
 It demonstrates how to maintain stateful context across sessions using a robust database architecture, as opposed to ephemeral in-memory buffers (like `ConversationBufferMemory`) or temporary local files.
 >
 > **For Daily Practical Use:** Despite the theoretical convenience of multi-turn memory, the most reliable and error-free way to interact with an AI scheduling agent is to provide all parameters upfront.
 Because of the memory limitations (high token usage and contextual drift) mentioned above, **it is highly recommended to use the [NovaCal AI (Stateless Telegram)](https://github.com/viochris/NovaCal-AI-Telegram.git) version for actual daily use.** The stateless edition is lightning-fast, highly token-efficient, and completely immune to memory-based hallucinations.
+>
+> **The Balanced Alternative (Ephemeral Memory):** If the Stateless version feels too restrictive but this SQL Stateful version is too resource-heavy, consider the **[NovaCal AI (Ephemeral Telegram)](https://github.com/viochris/NovaCal-Ephemeral-AI.git)** edition.
+It utilizes a temporary, RAM-based slot-filling mechanism.
+The bot retains conversational context just long enough to gather missing parameters for a specific calendar task, then immediately purges its memory upon completion.
+This architecture prevents contextual drift and significantly reduces API token consumption without sacrificing a natural user experience.

 ## 📦 Installation & Deployment